Ashley Alexiss Takes It All Off In Sexiest Instagram Snap Yet

 The model has her long blonde-brown tresses styled in a single French braid down her back and accessorizes with a gold ring on her right hand.

 In the caption of the photo, Ashley announces that the post is the first from the Maldives, welcoming her followers to paradise.
-She also tags Kandima, Maldives, the resort where she’s staying on the island.
+She also tags Kandima Maldives, the resort on the island where she’s staying.

 The curvaceous beauty’s 1.8 million followers went crazy for the nude photo, gushing over her hotness in the comments section and wishing her a happy vacation with lots of hopes that she continues to post similar snaps.